EswariVidya/azure_resume_challenge100/README.md

   - Choose Create Azure Function app on Azure advanced option on VS Code
   - Choose/Create Resource Group, Storage Account, App Insights
   - Update Python Runtime Version in Azure Portal -> Function App -> Settings -> Configuration -> Stack Settings
-  - Upload the settings locally so that function is deployed properly to Azure
+  - Upload the settings locally so that function is deployed properly to Azure (when you deploy from VS code click the option upload settings)

 ![alt text](image.png)